 What’s the Fed?

 The Federal Reserve – widely known as “the Fed” – is the central bank of the United States.
-It is run by a seven-member Board of Governors appointed by the president and approved by the Senate to 14-year terms, which are staggered so that no president may appoint all members.
+It is run by a seven-member Board of Governors nominated by the president and voted on for approval by the Senate to 14-year terms, which are staggered so that no president may appoint all members.
 In this way, it is nominally independent.

-The president also appoints the chair and vice chair of the board to four-year terms, which are often renewed once.
-Janet Yellen took over as chair after her Senate confirmation in February 2014.
+The president also nominates the chair and vice chair of the board to four-year terms, which are often renewed once.

 The Fed is headquartered in Washington, D.C., and supervises 12 district branches around the country, such as the Federal Reserve Bank of Chicago and the Federal Reserve Bank of Atlanta.